Lin-0096/oracle-free-vps-dev-setup/docs/vps-setup-guide.md

 - Oracle Cloud account (sign up [here](https://www.oracle.com/cloud/free/))
 - Credit card for verification
 - Visual Studio Code with the [Remote - SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) extension
+- Debian 12 Image (I am using `debian-12-generic-amd64.qcow2`, [download](https://cloud.debian.org/images/cloud/bookworm/latest/))
 ---

-## 🧾 Oracle Cloud Account Registration

-When visiting the [Oracle Cloud](https://www.oracle.com/cloud/) website, new users need to **register and log in**.
-During registration, you are required to **link a credit card** for identity verification.

-Oracle provides a set of **Always Free** resources sufficient for personal VPS use.
-However, it also includes paid services.
+## ⚠️ Important Notes

+- Register on Oracle Cloud official website if you don’t have an account.
+- You need to bind a credit card during registration.
+- The VPS personal basic service is permanently free, but some features are paid.
-⚠️ **Be cautious not to exceed the free tier quota to avoid charges.**
+- Be careful not to exceed the free usage limits to avoid charges.

-> 💡 Tip: Start with basic configuration.
-Resources can be scaled later.
+- Start with the minimal configuration needed, and expand later if necessary.

 ---